mattermost/docs/source/onboard/ad-ldap.rst

 Go to **System Console > AD/LDAP** and make sure that the **Enable Synchronization with AD/LDAP** setting is set to **true**.

 If the issue persists, try performing a sync with the **User Filter** field blank.
 If the sync completes in this scenario, then the general syntax was formatted incorrectly.
-Refer to this `document </configure/configuration-settings.html#user-filter>`__ for guidance on setting a correct syntax format.
+Refer to this :ref:`document <configure/authentication-configuration-settings:user filter>` for guidance on setting a correct syntax format.

 Make sure that you also have at least one LDAP user in Mattermost or the sync will not complete.